rleshchenko/static_analysis/README.md

  - reverse - indicate how many lines have been already translated
  - full - indicate lines that need to be translated
  - flex -

+ - detailed - for detailed response with line numbers and filepath
+ - stats - just for overall count of translated/untranslated strings